thewonglab/chloewrites_/_posts/2019-08-13-portrait-of-a-lady-on-fire.md

 (Speaking of *Personal Shopper*, perhaps the previous best two-hander cast in French cinema was Kristen Stewart + iPhone?)

 But I digress. *Portrait of a Lady on Fire* is a masterclass in desire.
 And truly refreshing that it's a woman, a queer woman, who made this film.
 I can only point to the shower scene in *Blue is the Warmest Colour* for an example of an extremely discomfiting male gaze in French lesbian cinema.
-In *Portrait*, there was only a very strange armpit scene that can compare, but I get it — we all need a scene similar to the one in *Disobedience* where they spat in each other's mouths before we can really say: yes, that is how lesbians have sex.
+In *Portrait*, there was only a very strange armpit scene that can compare, but I get it — we all need a scene similar to the one in *Disobedience* where they spat in each other's mouths before we can really say: sure, that is how lesbians have sex.

 4.5/5 stars